 During debugging, when we stopped the running code with a breakpoint, we can use ⌘⌃Y to Step Over as well as ⌘Y to enable/disable all breakpoints.

 Let’s focus on creating our own shortcuts.
 Most of us even don’t know that we can customize shortcuts in Xcode.
 Refactoring code is easier than ever with Xcode 9.
-And I’m not only talking about new renaming feature.
+And I’m not only talking about the new renaming feature.
 I’m talking about all Refactor menu.

 First, open Properties -like most of the macOS apps- using ⌘,.
 Switch to Key Bindings section for navigation.
 Choose All submenu.
-Now, you can see all shortcuts in there.
+Now, you can see all the shortcuts in there.

-Below you can see all customized shortcuts that I’ve been using for some time.
+Below you can see all the customized shortcuts that I’ve been using for some time.
 Some of them conflict with Xcode default shortcuts and I decided to remove default ones because I never use them.
 You’ll also see some empty ones.
 Those are the ones I’m not using, conflicting or pressing by mistake all the time like Print in the beginning.

-You probably noticed that I changed the Rename shortcut to use same key combinations with other refactor methods.
+You probably noticed that I changed the Rename shortcut to use the same key combinations with other refactor methods.